Funding trends

 Top Sectors

-What are the top sectors for gender and equality ODA?
+What are the top sectors for gender equality ODA?

-Health & populations overtook government & civil society as the sector receiving the largest volume of funding to projects tagged with the gender equality policy marker in 2021.
-This trend was likely due to spending related to the COVID-19 pandemic.
+Health & populations was the sector receiving the largest volume of funding to projects tagged with the gender equality policy marker in 2022.
+This trend was likely due to ongoing spending related to the COVID-19 pandemic.
 Both health and government funding include gender-specific purpose codes and are highly funded sectors overall.
 Gender equality-related spending made up 40% and 60% of total funding to each of these sectors, respectively.

-Humanitarian assistance ranked third in overall gender equality-related funding in 2021, receiving US$4.5 billion or 10% of total ODA related to gender equality.
-However, given the large overall volume of funding to humanitarian projects in 2021, these funds made up just 21% of its total humanitarian ODA.
+Humanitarian assistance ranked fourth in overall gender equality-related funding in 2022, receiving US$4.0 billion or 10% of total ODA related to gender equality.

-Infrastructure ranked fourth in overall funding to gender equality, receiving US$4.0 billion in spending on projects tagged with the gender equality policy marker, or almost half of overall funding to this sector.
+Infrastructure rose from fourth to second in overall funding to gender equality, receiving US$6 billion in spending on projects tagged with the gender equality policy marker.

 Definitions